United States military chaplains: Denominational favoritism

 In August 2002, the U.S. District Court for the District of Columbia granted class action status to a lawsuit on the part of 17 evangelical Protestant chaplains who challenged the Navy's chaplain-selection criteria.
 They argued that the Navy adhered to a promotion formula that underrepresented "non-liturgical" Protestant chaplains by allotting positions in three equal parts—liturgical Protestant denominations such as Methodists, Lutherans, Episcopalians, and Presbyterians; Catholics; and non-liturgical Protestant denominations such as Baptists, evangelicals, Bible churches, Pentecostals, charismatics, and other faiths—although non-liturgical Protestants constitute far more than one-third of the Navy's service members.

-In April 2007, the court held that the Navy had abandoned the thirds policy and that its current criteria were constitutional because the Navy has broad discretion to determine how to accommodate the religious needs of its service members.
-This decision was affirmed in 2008 by the United States Court of Appeals for the District of Columbia Circuit.
+In April 2007, the court held in Larsen v.
+United States Navy that the Navy had abandoned the thirds policy and that its current criteria were constitutional because the Navy has broad discretion to determine how to accommodate the religious needs of its service members.
+This decision was affirmed in 2013 by the United States Court of Appeals for the District of Columbia Circuit in Chaplaincy of Full Gospel Churches v.
+United States Navy that the chaplains did not prove harm.